fuglaro/filet-lignux/filetlignux/filetwm/README.md

 ## Design and Engineering Philosophies

-This project explores how far a software product can be pushed in terms of simplicity and minimalism, both inside and out, without losing powererful features.
+This project explores how far a software product can be pushed in terms of simplicity and minimalism, both inside and out, without losing powerful features.
 Window Managers are often a source of bloat, as all software tends to be. *filetwm* pushes a Windowm Manager to its leanest essence.
 It is a joy to use because it does what it needs to, and then gets out of the way.
 The opinions that drove the project are:

 * **Complexity must justify itself**.
 * Lightweight is better than heavyweight.